-Many lenders now offer a choice between a fixed-rate loan or a variable interest rate loan.
-Upon applying, your lender will provide you with necessary information regarding your options.
-On either type of loan the interest will begin to accrue at time of disbursement.
+Many lenders now offer a choice between a fixed-rate loan or a variable-interest-rate loan.
+Upon applying, your lender will provide you with the necessary information regarding your options.
+On either type of loan, the interest will begin to accrue at the time of disbursement.

 If the student chooses to use an alternative loan, be aware that the process could take as long as 30 days before the lender can disburse the funds to the school.

 Pace University does not recommend any particular lenders.
 We will accept and certify a loan from any lender the student chooses.
 You may utilize Pace University's ELM Select page to review a historical list of lender options.

 An Alternative loan is a private education loan in the student's or sponsor’s name that may require a co-signer depending on the applicant’s creditworthiness.
 Many lenders do not require students to be matriculated in a degree or certificate program to receive these loans and will lend to students enrolled less than half-time.
 Please note, the financial aid office is unable to process or certify any loan for a period of non-enrollment.
 Therefore, alternative loans may only assist in paying for food and housing when a student is enrolled in courses.

 Payment and interest on Alternative loans can be deferred until six months after graduation, or as long as the student is enrolled at least half-time.
 Interest will accrue during this deferment period and is added to the principal.
 It is strongly recommended that students try to make interest payments while they are in school to avoid an increase in the principal amount of the loan during the deferment period.
 Students are permitted to finance up to their Cost of Attendance minus other aid.